-As you begin to prepare for your child’s baptism, one of your first decisions will be the selection of sponsors (godparents).
-Prior to inviting a relative or close friend to assume the role of sponsor, it is important for you to understand what our church teaches.
+As you begin to prepare for your child’s baptism, one of your first decisions will be the selection of godparents/sponsors.
+Prior to inviting a relative or close friend to assume the role of godparent, it is important for you to understand what our church teaches.
+Choosing godparents can be a sensitive issue, but a greater understanding of the role of a godparent may help you in this matter.
+Godparents play a very important role in your child’s spiritual life and should serve as role models of the faith.

-Your child should be able to look to their sponsors as an example of how the church teaches us to live our Catholic faith.
+Your child should be able to look to their godparents as an example of how the church teaches us to live our Catholic faith.
 They should support you in your work to teach your child our Catholic faith.

-Additionally, in their role as sponsor, they represent the larger church community.
-As you see, being a sponsor is not only an honor, it is a tremendous responsibility.
+Additionally, in their role as a godparent, they represent the larger church community.
+As you see, being a godparent is not only an honor, it is a tremendous responsibility.
+Our parish provides the following guidelines to help parents choose the best possible godparents for their children.

-What are the requirements for godparents?
+What are the Requirements for Godparents?

 Canon 872 and 874 of the code of Canon Law lists these requirements for valid and lawful sponsorship in Baptism.
 Canon 873 states one sponsor, male or female, is sufficient; but there may be two, one of each sex.

-The sponsor's role is to assist the person in Christian initiation.
+The godparent's role is to assist the person in Christian initiation.
 In the case of an infant baptism, the role is, together with the parents, to present the child for baptism and to help it to live a Christian life befitting the baptized.

 1. Be at least sixteen (16) years of age.